students sitting on the grass in the Courtyard

 Living in New Haven

 Housing in New Haven is plentiful, affordable, and convenient.
 It’s not hard to find your own apartment with hardwood floors, high ceilings, and modern amenities in a great neighborhood.
-Most students chose to live in non University-affiliated housing.
-One bedroom apartments in New Haven range from $1,000 to $1,700 per month; two bedrooms are from $1,400-$2,200.
+Most students choose to live in non University-affiliated housing.
 Many apartments are suitable for students with families, and some allow pets.
+Off campus living resources are available here.

-Some students do live in the affordable and well-kept University housing options.
-These housing options for graduate and professional students range from efficiencies to three-bedrooms, and monthly rent generally ranges from $1,000-$1,400 for a one-bedroom.
+Some students live in the affordable and well-kept University housing options.
+These housing options for graduate and professional students range from efficiencies to three-bedrooms.

 The Law School offers one and two-bedroom units, in Baker Hall, housing 111 students.